 Browsing CategoryVachanamrut Chintan

-Asserted Topics: Elaboration on the remedy for the removal of Moh (delusion).
-Key Points: Explanation: In this Vachanamrut, Sadguru Muktanand Swami posed a question: “Oh Maharaj, what is the nature of Moh?
+Central Insights: Key Points: Explanation: In this Vachanamrut, Sadguru Muktanand Swami posed a question: “Oh Maharaj, what is the nature of Moh?
 And what is the remedy to remove Moh?”
 In response, Maharaj first explained the nature of Moh.
-Maharaj…
+Maharaj states that the form of Moh can be recognized when…

 L-18 Conviction of God

-Asserted Topics: Nischay in Bhagwan.
-Main Points: Commentary: This Vachanamrut focuses on nischay (conviction or firm faith).
+Central Insights: Main Points: Commentary: This Vachanamrut focuses on nischay (conviction or firm faith).
 Maharaj says that we must first decide what the original form of Bhagwan in His divine abode is like.
-Once this decision is made, a devotee should worship and engage in the upasana…
+Once this decision is made, a devotee should worship and engage in the upasana (wordship) of Paramatma’s…

 L-17 Reverence and Condemnation

-Asserted Topics: The reasons why a devotee who initially praises later engages in criticism.
-Main Points: Commentary: This Vachanamrut discusses the shift from praise to criticism.
-Initially, Maharaj compassionately explains the powerful nature of Maya (the illusionary power of God), noting how someone who may seem virtuous when first entering…
+Central Insights: Main Points: Commentary: This Vachanamrut discusses the shift from praise to criticism.
+Initially, Maharaj compassionately explains the powerful nature of Maya (the illusionary power of God), noting how someone who may seem virtuous when first entering Satsang (holy fellowship) or taking shelter in a Sant ashram may later…

-Asserted Topics: Characteristics of intense, blunted, and eradicated vasana, as well as the traits of deceitful and proud individuals.
-Main Points: Commentary: This Vachanamrut is focused on the eradication of vasana.
-At the beginning of the discourse, Maharaj asked the paramhansas about the characteristics of one whose vasana has not…
+Central Insights: Main Points: Commentary: This Vachanamrut is focused on the eradication of vasana.
+At the beginning of the discourse, Maharaj asked the paramhansas about the characteristics of one whose vasana has not been blunted, meaning their desires remain sharp, and of one whose vasana has been eradicated.
+Then, Maharaj…

-Asserted Topics: The nature of the Jeevatma (individual soul) and the principles of Sankhya, Yog, and Vedant.
-Main Points: Commentary: This Vachanamrut begins with Maharaj’s merciful words.
+Central Insights: Main Points: Commentary: This Vachanamrut begins with Maharaj’s merciful words.
 The Jeev pervades all bodies through Adhyatma (spiritual), Adhibhoot (material), and Adhidev (divine) principles.
-Adhyatma refers to the subtle body, as expressed in…
+Adhyatma refers to the subtle body, as expressed in the phrase, “Atmani adhikrutya vartate iti adhyatmam,” where the word Atma refers to the mind.…

 L-14 On Likings of Shreeji Maharaj

-Asserted Topics: The likings and views of Maharaj.
-Main Points: Commentary: This Vachanamrut discusses Maharaj’s likings and views.
+Central Insights: Main Points: Commentary: This Vachanamrut discusses Maharaj’s likings and views.
 Shreeji Maharaj spoke to the Santo, mentioning that previous preceptors had their individual preferences.
-Each of these preceptors, in their writings, have occasionally narrated various things, but ultimately, they emphasize their own…
+Each of these preceptors, in their writings, have occasionally narrated various things, but ultimately, they emphasize their own preferences.
+Thus, one can understand their…

 L-13 Remaining Undefeated by Adverse Place and Time

-Asserted Topics: Even in adverse Desh and Kal (place and time), one does not face defeat.
-Main Points: Commentary: In this Vachanamrut, Gopalanand Swami asks Brahmanand Swami a question: “What type of person remains undefeated by Desh, Kal, etc., and what type of person is subdued by them?”
-Swami states…
+Central Insights: Main Points: Commentary: In this Vachanamrut, Gopalanand Swami asks Brahmanand Swami a question: “What type of person remains undefeated by Desh, Kal, etc., and what type of person is subdued by them?”
+Swami states that according to what we have heard, Brahma was infatuated upon seeing Saraswati, Shivji…

 L-12 The Six Types of Faith

-Asserted Topics: The six types of nishchay (faith) in Bhagwan.
-Main Points: Commentary: This Vachanamrut explains the six types of nishchay (faith).
+Central Insights: Main Points: Commentary: This Vachanamrut explains the six types of nishchay (faith).
 There are two main types of nishchay: one is savikalp nishchay (conditional faith), and the other is nirvikalp nishchay (unconditional faith).
-Establishing a connection between the intellect or…
+Establishing a connection between the intellect or the soul (jiv) and Paramatma is called nishchay.…

 L-11 Understanding of Saintly and Vicious People

-Asserted Topics: The understanding of shastra (holy scriptures) by vicious and saintly people.
-Main Points: Commentary: This Vachanamrut discusses the understanding of vicious and saintly people.
+Asserted Topics: Main Points: Commentary: This Vachanamrut discusses the understanding of vicious and saintly people.
 In this Vachanamrut, Shukmuni asks Maharaj how a vicious person and a saintly person grasp the teachings of the shastras.
-Maharaj replies by first…
+Maharaj replies by first pointing out that their opinions on meditation differ greatly.
+Saintly people…

 L-10 The State of Remaining Uninfatuated

-Asserted Topics: What is the reason for developing deep or mild attachment toward Paramatma (Supreme God)?
-Main Points: Commentary: In this Vachanamrut, Nityanand Swami asked a question: In this world, why do some people become so attached to objects like women, etc., that they feel they would die if separated…
+Central Insights: Main Points: Commentary: In this Vachanamrut, Nityanand Swami asked a question: In this world, why do some people become so attached to objects like women, etc., that they feel they would die if separated from them, while others have a more ordinary level of attachment?
+If these two…

 L-09 The Cause of the Emergence of Dharma and the Other Three